DanialSoleimany/EEG-Channel-Selection-BGWO/README.md

 7. [Initialize Population](#initialize-population)
 8. [Execution Script](#execution-script)

-- **Install Libraries:**
+**Install Libraries:**
-  - Execute these commands in the terminal to install essential libraries—numpy, pandas, and scikit-learn.
+pip install numpy
+pip install pandas
+pip install scikit-learn

-- **Import Libraries:**
+**Import Libraries:**
 - Import statements are used to bring in necessary Python libraries for data manipulation, machine learning, and performance metric evaluation.

-- **Load Data:**
+**Load Data:**
 - The data loading step involves reading an artificial EEG dataset from a CSV file and extracting features (X) and labels (y) for subsequent analysis.

-- **Multiclass Specificity Score:**
+**Multiclass Specificity Score:**
 - In this section, a function is defined to calculate the specificity score for multiclass classification tasks using a confusion matrix.

-- **Objective Function:**
+**Objective Function:**
 - The objective function is pivotal for BGWO-SVM.
 It evaluates the performance of selected EEG channels based on accuracy, F1-score, recall, and specificity, with the aim of minimizing their negative combination.

-- **Binary Grey Wolf Optimizer (BGWO):**
+**Binary Grey Wolf Optimizer (BGWO):**
 - This section outlines the BGWO algorithm, providing an explanation of its steps to optimize the selection of EEG channels based on the defined objective function.

-- **Initialize Population:**
+**Initialize Population:**
 - The initialization function creates a random population of binary values, representing the activation or deactivation of EEG channels.

-- **Execution Script:**
+**Execution Script:**
 - The main script sets parameters, loads artificial EEG data, initializes the SVM classifier, runs the BGWO optimizer, and prints the results—specifically, the selected channels and their corresponding performance.